 It’s simple to hand-pollinate tomato flowers.
 Just giving the flowers a gentle wiggle will work.
 Some gardeners swear by using an electric toothbrush since the buzzing can vibrate the flowers without much effort.
 An electric toothbrush is especially good for gardeners with wrist injuries or chronic pain issues since it reduces the mobility needed to hand-pollinate flowers.

 One important factor in this variation is the presence of potassium.
 Potassium aids in the development and set of fruit, so when added during the fruiting phase of a tomato plant’s growth cycle, it can have a significant impact on overall fruit production.

-So what kind of fertilizer should you use?
-Look for one labeled as “high-potash” or containing potassium sulfate as an active ingredient.
-In fertilizers that feature the N-P-K number on the front of the container, potassium is the K. You should look for a fertilizer with a higher amount of K than N (nitrogen).
+So what kind of fertiliser should you use?
+Look for one labelled as “high-potash” or containing potassium sulfate as an active ingredient.
+In fertilisers that feature the N-P-K number on the front of the container, potassium is the K. You should look for a fertiliser with a higher amount of K than N (nitrogen).

-Remember to follow package instructions and never over-fertilize, as this can harm your plants’ health and lead to detrimentally high levels of potassium in the soil.
+Remember to follow package instructions and never over-fertilise, as this can harm your plants’ health and lead to detrimentally high levels of potassium in the soil.

 FAQs for getting more of your tomato flowers to set fruit

 How long after tomato plants flower do you get fruit?